-Texas A&M University-Commerce will comply in the classroom, and in online courses, with all federal and state laws prohibiting discrimination and related retaliation on the basis of race, color, religion, sex, national origin, disability, age, genetic information or veteran status.
-Further, an environment free from discrimination on the basis of sexual orientation, gender identity, or gender expression will be maintained.
+Texas A&M University-Commerce will comply in the classroom and online courses with all federal and state laws prohibiting discrimination and related retaliation based on race, color, religion, sex, national origin, disability, age, genetic information, or veteran status.
+Further, an environment free from discrimination based on sexual orientation, gender identity, or gender expression will be maintained.